arrahman17/Learning-Analytics-Project-/README.md

  - For Providing us such a platform to learn the theoritical concept as well as the Practical skills
  - To improve communication, presentation ,theoritical and practical skills
- - And will have the oppurtunity to Brainstorm ideas during workshops and will have the chance to work with globally minded  students
+ - And have the oppurtunity to Brainstorm ideas during workshops and as well as have the chance to work with globally minded  students
  - This project was the part of Learning Analytics course